It doesn't Have To Be That Difficult... or Expensive !

 Spot protection is often controlled separately and can remain on even when the rest of the home alarm system is turned off.
 Consider a 24-hour panic button that can be pressed at any time to sound an alarm.
 If the home security system is monitored, this will also summon professional help.
 Panic buttons come in a variety of portable versions that can be slipped on a key chain, or carried in a pocket.

-you've thought through the three layers of protection, and how they fit your situation,
+Once you've thought through the three layers of protection, and how they fit your situation, you'll be better able to prioritize vulnerabilities.
+Avoid thinking of your home security system as simply a collection of security devices.

-for effective home security
+Criteria for effective home security systems

-Tthings to do before buying
+Tthings to do before buying a home alarm

-How to create your security
+How to create your security system plan

 .